 Gravel Saddles!
-The best gravel bike saddles compared!
+The best gravel bike saddles for long rides compared!

 Is there such a thing as the best gravel bike saddle?
 Of course, the simple answer is “no’ – when it comes to bike saddles there are just so many variants to the shape of our booties to make a one-size-fits-all choice impossible.